 How did local institutions such as towns and churches promote the success of the colony?

-Understand the similarities and differences between English and Native American conceptions of the land and town settlement
+Understand the similarities and differences between English and Native American conceptions of the land and town settlement.

-Understand the causes of King Philip's War
+Examine the causes and effects of King Philip's War.